 How can you sew an awkward button?

 The simplest way to start making your own trousers is to follow a guide, especially when it comes to techniques like canvas mounting, stitching, embroidery, crochet, or using fusible interlining or piping.
-There are also plenty of online videos which can be really useful.
+There are also plenty of online videos for beginners which can be really useful.
 Here are a few of our favourites:

 This is a channel that's worth checking out once you've got to grips with sewing as there are plenty of advanced sewing techniques explained in great detail.
 However, the delivery is very clear and the methods are explained step-by-step so you might be checking out this channel sooner than you think.
 If you're looking for tutorials on embroidery, embellishment, ruffles, or pleats, this is the place to go!

 If you're on a budget, you probably enjoyed seeing the word “free” in this channel's name.
 There are loads of great projects and sewing tips on this channel.
 There are tutorials for beginners, projects for children (like making clothes for a doll), and how to recycle old clothes.

 This is a good channel for beginners.
 In fact, this is the main focus of the channel.
 If you're an absolute novice, looking for a bag pattern or information on stylish projects, or wanting to make a summer dress, this is the place to go!